juspay/hyperswitch/docker_run.md

 </ol>

 <p>By following these steps, you should have Hyperswitch, Hyperswitch Web, Hyperswitch React Demo App, and Hyperswitch Control Center all up and running.</p>
+<p>You could see the Demo App running at port 5252 and Control Center at port 9000.</p>

 <h1>What I changed:</h1>